ropensci-archive/PackageDevelopment/README.md

 -   [mvbutils](http://cran.rstudio.com/web/packages/mvbutils/index.html) provides a variety of useful functions for development which include tools for managing and analyzing the development environment, auto-generating certain function types, and visualizing a function dependency graph. [pagerank](https://github.com/andrie/pagerank) (not on CRAN) can calculate a package's PageRank from its dependency graph.
 -   [swagger](https://github.com/hrbrmstr/swagger) (not on CRAN) uses the [Swagger](http://swagger.io/) JSON web service API specification to automatically generate an R client package for a web service API.

+R packages require a `Version` string in the `DESCRIPTION` file.
+Traditionally, packages have been versioned using a `MAJOR.MINOR-PATCH` format, sometimes using the version's date as the `PATCH` component.
+More recently, [semantic versioning](http://semver.org/) has become common. [semver](http://cran.rstudio.com/web/packages/semver/index.html) ([GitHub](https://github.com/johndharrison/semver)) provides tools to parse and manipulate semantic version strings.

 When initializing a package, it is worth considering how it should be licensed.
 CRAN provides [a list of the most commonly used software licences](https://cran.r-project.org/web/licenses/) for R packages. [osi](http://cran.rstudio.com/web/packages/osi/index.html) ([GitHub](https://github.com/Ironholds/osi/)) provides a more comprehensive list in a standardized format.

 ### Programming Paradigms